 As a result of an internal audit, B&Q decided to locate a new regional centre in the south of the UK for high volume products.
 The aim of this was to bring goods closer to the stores, and in turn enable B&Q to improve customer service, cut transport costs and reduce CO² emissions.

-Hydrock was instructed by Gazeley to act as civil, structural, highways and geotechnical consultants for the detailed design of the development and associated highway improvement works for the 800,000 sq. ft.
-B&Q distribution facility at G.Park in Swindon.
+Appointed by GLP, we delivered civil, structural, highways and geotechnical engineering for the detailed design of the development and associated highway improvement works for the 74,000 sq. m B&Q distribution facility at G.Park in Swindon.

 Our co-ordinated and innovative approach across all elements of the on-site and off-site detailed design enabled the client to work within the tight budgetary and programme constraints identified at the outset of the project.